-Launched in September 2015, the Mad Dog Academy at Melksham Oak Community School was our first integrated programme.
+Launched in September 2015, Mad Dog Rugby at Melksham Oak Community School was our first integrated programme.
 With a focus on giving students a positive physical outlet with high standards and values, whilst encouraging their academic studies, the programme has had great results.

 “James would admit to being rather disorganised and this contributed to rather poor academic performance in his Year 12 Biology.
 Unfortunately for James I was one of his teachers!
 James was fully engaged with his Mad Dog Rugby lessons, his Leadership skills developed and he started to see the benefits of the hard work he was putting in.
 James gained in confidence and as a teacher I was able to support and challenge the student to deliver a similar work ethic in his academic lessons.
 As a result James has exceeded his predicted grade and found something different within him.
 I am now able to discuss with James replicating the intensity needed in training to his Biology work”

 Stephen Clark, Former Head Teacher at Melksham Oak School